West Pymble: Commercial area

 The Philip Mall, located on Kendall Street, is a street mall with two rows of shops facing each other.
-Philip Mall includes an IGA supermarket, hairdresser, beauty salon, takeaway, greengrocer, bread shop, newsagent, cafe & deli, a cafe, Chinese restaurant, butcher, pizza shop, pharmacy, chocolate shop, bottle shop, ATM, physiotherapist, dentist and a veterinary clinic.
-Nearby is a BP petrol station.

 Philip Mall was redeveloped in the 1990s.
 The development included the removal of gardens between two shops which had become largely dilapidated.
 Some of the gardens were replanted with the rest of the area paved, which significantly increased space in the mall.
 Seating and additional bicycle stands were installed.
 At the same time the large children's playground was upgraded with improved safety features and playsets.

 In 1998 the Boonah Creative Arts Centre was established in the old community centre, operated by the Sisters of Mercy.
 The Boonah Centre provides fine arts education to mentally disabled persons.

 In 2012, Philip Mall was re-landscaped, with the centre area between the shops being gutted, and a new layout built to give more space to allow shoppers to move between the 2 lines of shops.

 The Philip Mall shops association is the West Pymble Chamber of Commerce which organises many events of interest to and including the local community.

 The Gordon West Shops are in Duneba Avenue, West Pymble.
 They include a dentist, hair salon, German and Italian restaurants.
 The Gordon West shops are a significantly smaller group than Philip Mall shops.

 Transport

 The closest railway station is Pymble railway station located about 2.5 km from the centre of West Pymble.
-However, it is difficult to access from West Pymble, and bus services such as Transdev NSW's Route 560 run from West Pymble to Gordon railway station in a loop service.
-Transdev also runs two bus services, route 575, from Macquarie University to Hornsby railway station via Pymble & Turramurra and also Route 572 from Macquarie University to Turramurra railway station via South Turramurra and West Pymble, which Route 575 previously operated prior to 2012.
-In addition, Forest Coach Lines' Route 197 runs along Ryde Road through West Pymble from Macquarie University to Gordon Station, then onwards to Mona Vale via St Ives, Austlink & Terrey Hills.
+However, it is difficult to access from West Pymble, and bus services such as CDC NSW's route 560 run from West Pymble to Gordon railway station in a loop service.
+CDC NSW also runs two bus services, route 575, from Macquarie University to Hornsby railway station via Pymble and Turramurra and also route 572 from Macquarie University to Turramurra railway station via South Turramurra and West Pymble, which route 575 previously operated prior to 2012.
+Route 197 runs along Ryde Road through West Pymble from Macquarie University to Gordon station, then onwards to Mona Vale via St Ives, Austlink and Terrey Hills.